 5 and 10 hours

-Experience some incredible mountain biking trails, gravel roads, runnable woods, and scenic creeks, rivers and lakes just miles from the metropolitan Grand Rapids area.
-Travel by canoe, bike and on foot, navigating several natural areas by map and compass.
+Experience some incredible mountain biking trails, gravel roads, runnable woods, and scenic waterways just miles from the metropolitan Grand Rapids area.
+Your team will do the entire race together, traveling by canoe, bike and on foot, navigating several natural areas and roads by map and compass.
 Choose from the 5-hour beginner/intermediate race or the more challenging 10-hour race.
 Most checkpoints are optional in both races so you can make it back to the finish in time.
 If COVID allows, we’ll celebrate with a taco buffet, awards and raffle.

 All set to register now?
 Click on the Register page above.

 Trek/On-Foot: 3-5 miles

 Paddle: 1 mile paddle (canoes/kayaks provided)

 Trek/On-Foot: 7-10 miles

 Bike: 50-60 miles

 Biking.
 You’ll be biking on two-tracks, gravel roads, beginner and intermediate singletrack (most of it optional but you’ll miss out on checkpoints if you skip), and a few paved roads.
 Your bike will be your primary mode of transportation from one area to the next (if you wear bike shoes, you may want to carry other shoes for trekking).
 Traditional road bikes with the super skinny tires are not allowed due to safety.
 If you are not sure about your bike, bring it in to a local bike shop and ask if it’s safe for riding on dirt “mountain bike” trails.